bthornton191/adams_vscode/README.md

 When running a macro or a selection of a macro, the extension will substitute `$_self` with the a user defined value.
 The default is `.mdi`.
 This is useful when the macro uses local variables.

+> [!NOTE]
-> **NOTE**: It is common convention to clear out local variables at the end of a macro using
+> It is common convention to clear out local variables at the end of a macro using
 > `var del var=$_self.*`.
 If using this convention, you should not use the default `.mdi`.
 Instead,
 > it is recommended to create an empty library in adams view and set the value of
 > `msc-adams.runInAdams.substituteSelf` to the name of the library.